GRB 211211A: a Prolonged Central Engine under a Strong Magnetic Field Environment: Introduction

-Based on the special properties of the precursor (e.g. the waiting time between it and the spiky main emission is $\sim$ 1 s, which is about the same as the time interval between GW 170817 and GRB 170817A), especially its $\sim$22 Hz quasi-periodic oscillations, \cite{2022arXiv220502186X} proposes that the progenitor system of GRB 211211A very likely contains a magnetar.
-In this case, the strong seed magnetic field of $\sim 10^{14-15} G$ at the surface of the magnetar could leave behind a strong magnetic flux $\Phi$ surrounding the central engine of GRBs \citep{2014PhRvD..90d1502K}.
-It has long been proposed that due to the magnetic barrier effect, radial angular momentum transfer may significantly prolong the lifetime of the accretion process, so as the GRB duration \citep{2006MNRAS.370L..61P, 2012ApJ...760...63L}.
-In this work, we further refine the magnetic barrier model (see Figure 1 for a cartoon picture) and search for a reasonable parameter space to interpret the observations of GRB 211211A.
+Based on the special properties of the precursor (e.g., the waiting time between it and the spiky main emission is $\sim$ 1 s, which is about the same as the time interval between GW 170817 and GRB 170817A), especially its claimed $\sim$22 Hz quasi-periodic oscillations, it is proposed that the progenitor system of GRB 211211A very likely contains a magnetar, and the seismic aftershocks and low-frequency torsional modes may explain the underlying oscillations once the precursor results from the resonant shattering of the magnetar \citep{2022arXiv220511112S,2022arXiv220502186X}.
+In this case, the strong seed magnetic field of $\sim10^{14}-10^{15}$ G at the surface of the magnetar could leave behind a strong magnetic flux $\Phi$ surrounding the central engine of GRBs \citep{2014PhRvD..90d1502K}.
+It has long been proposed that due to the magnetic barrier effect, radial angular momentum transfer may significantly prolong the lifetime of the accretion process, and so the GRB duration \citep{2006MNRAS.370L..61P, 2012ApJ...760...63L}.
+In this work, we further refine the magnetic barrier model (see Figure \ref{cartoon} for a cartoon picture) and search for a reasonable parameter space to interpret the observations of GRB 211211A.